awsdocs/aws-cdk-guide/doc_source/hello_world.md

 **Tip**
 If you received an error like `--app is required...`, it's probably because you are running the command from a subdirectory\.
 Navigate to the main app directory and try again\.

 The `cdk synth` command executes your app, which causes the resources defined in it to be translated to an AWS CloudFormation template\.
-The output of `cdk synth` is a YAML\-format AWS CloudFormation template, which looks something like this\.
+The displayed output of `cdk synth` is a YAML\-format template; our app's output is shown below\.
+The template is also saved in the `cdk.out` directory in JSON format\.

 ```
 Resources: